-Kerala Lottery Result Today: Check Pournami RN-383 today lottery result
+Kerala Lottery Result Today: Check Pournami RN-383 today lottery result, now

-Thiruvananthapuram, Mar 17: The Kerala Lottery Today Pournami RN-383 Today lottery result will be declared today.
-The results once declared will be available on the official website.
+Thiruvananthapuram, Mar 17: The Kerala Lottery Today Pournami RN-383 Today lottery result has been declared today.
+The results are available on the official website.

-The live result will begin at 3 pm and the full result will be made available by 4 pm.
+The live result began at 3 pm and the full result was made available by 4 pm.

-The draw will be held at the Gorkhy Bhavan Auditorium using a lottery machine.
+The draw was held at the Gorkhy Bhavan Auditorium using a lottery machine.

 Also Read | Kerala Lottery Result Today: Pournami RN-382 Today lottery result LIVE, now